 In the EU the term Technical File is used to describe the file is compiled for Class I, Class IIa and Class IIb products.
 Class III products have a different technical file called: Design Dossier.
 In the technical file, the EU requires documentation organized in a more detailed, structured, and specific way than required by FDA.
 In Annex I, the MDD sets forth essential requirements that establish minimum safety considerations.
-These essential requirements are a checklist of factors that could affect the safety of a medical device, such as design, construction, packaging, and labeling.

 US Manufacturers of Medical devices face greater challenges in the quality system requirements for sterile devices then for non-sterile devices.

-Certification Experts can assist you in each step to fullfill al needs with regards to EU and US market access approval.
+Certification Experts can assist you in each step to fulfill all needs with regards to EU and US market access approval.
 We are highly experienced in helping companies obtain a variety of different certifications for medical devices, please do not hesitate to contact our Medical Team.